AP CSA Unit 4 Study Guide (2026) - Arrays, ArrayList, 2D Arrays and Sorting

 int numPrim = numObj; // Integer is automatically "unboxed" to int

-// Works when getting from ArrayList
+// Unboxing happens automatically when getting from ArrayList

 ArrayList<Integer> numbers = new ArrayList<Integer>();